Faculty Recognition Program

 - Advisor Award – curriculum vita and statement of advising philosophy.

-- Each committee will agree on one to three worthy nominees; the Provost will review and provide these to the President for consideration and selection of the awardees.
+- The Provost will review and provide recommendations to the President for consideration and selection of the awardees.

-- The President will notify the award winners by letter and invite their participation and public recognition at an appropriate event.
+- The President will notify the award winners by letter and invite their participation and public recognition at the spring Academic Honors Convocation in April.